What is Arkansas Works?

 Grant Programs: Applicants, who submit request, will be eligible to receive funding to assist in cost associated with employing a College and Career Coach; providing ACT remediation and preparation; and/or services designed to encourage college and career exploration and preparation.

-Deadline: Applicants must submit proposals by no later than Wednesday, April 15, 2015 by 4:30pm.
+*UPDATE* Deadline: Applicants must submit proposals by no later than Friday, May 15, 2015 by 4:30pm.

 Additional Information: Applicants should review all provided materials prior to writing and submitting proposals.
 If you have any questions or need additional information, please feel free to contact Sonja Wright-McMurray, Associate Director for Arkansas Works at 501-683-4432 or firstname.lastname@example.org.